hideyk/haproxy-nginx-deployment/README.md

 For Git CLI installation, [this guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) will be helpful.

 For Terraform, there are [various ways to install the binary on Windows](https://learn.hashicorp.com/tutorials/terraform/install-cli).
-For simplicity sake, you can download the updated zipped package and add the unzipped binary's path to your `PATH`.
+For simplicity, you can download the updated zipped package and add the unzipped binary's path to your `PATH`.

 For AWS CLI, you may follow this [guide to install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html) using the MSI installer.
 <br><br>

 ---
 ## Set-up & Configurations
 Before we're able to deploy our resources, there are some set-up steps required.
-These steps are not recommended to be automated as they do not conform to best practices from a security and reliability perspective.
+These steps are not recommended to be automated as doing so may not conform to best practices from a security and reliability perspective.

 ### Creating a region-specific key pair on AWS console
 On your favourite browser, [log in to your AWS account](https://aws.amazon.com/console/) and access the EC2 page.
 Since key pairs are region-specific, select the region you plan to deploy AWS resources at the top right hand corner.
 For the purpose of this demonstration, we are using ```US East (N. Virginia) us-east-1``` as the default region.